Latest

 Terry Fox’s story is legendary.
 Numerous films and documentaries have been made over the years and decades celebrating the amazing achievement of such a strong and determined young man.

-This short clip is supporting a new film in production called Run Terry Run that is scheduled for release in early 2026, and we’d encourage you to watch it now.
+This short clip is supporting a new film in production called Run Terry Run that is scheduled for release in 2026, and we’d encourage you to watch it now.

 If you’d like to support the Terry Fox Foundation directly, you can make a donation directly through their website Support Cancer Research - Terry Fox Foundation and if local, do get in touch with either the Wrexham or UK Terry Fox team directly.